 Who are eligible to receive a Gift of Property as per the Law?

-- Family members or first-degree relatives
+- Gift a property to a family member / Family members or first-degree relatives

 Parents, children, and spouses are considered first-degree relatives eligible to transfer the property as gifts.
 Due to recent modifications in the laws and regulations, the land department no longer permits any gift transfers between siblings.
 You can gift your UAE property to close family members as a gift.
 You will have options about who manages your property.
 To guarantee that your desires are carried out, you might give UAE property to a family member or people of your preference.